 I didn’t think that our first Valentine’s Day together would be spent at MD Anderson, but Katie and I are thankful, nevertheless.
-The truth is that it doesn’t matter where you are, or what day on the calendar it is, love should be celebrated daily in your relationship.
-The demands and seasons of our lives make it tough to always follow through with that appreciation, but a thoughtful and caring nature goes a long way.
-I’m lucky that I get to see this every day with Katie, who is thoughtful, caring, selfless, etc. (among so many other things).
-I try to learn what this looks like in a relationship so that I can reciprocate and give her what she deserves, but I’m working with a much larger deficit, the male brain.
+It doesn’t matter where you are or what day is on the calendar, love should be celebrated daily in your relationship.
+The demands and seasons of our lives make it tough to always deliberately follow through with that appreciation, but a thoughtful and caring approach to your partner goes a long way.

-If I were on The Biggest Loser, it would be my time to weigh in.
-Since the clinical trial is on hold, I spent the day following up with tests and transplant consultations.
-A week off of the trial drug hasn’t shown any significant effects yet.
+Since the clinical trial is on hold, my day was spent doing follow up tests and transplant consultations.
+A week off of the trial drug hasn’t shown any significant negative effects yet.
 All of my blood counts are still normal.
-In fact, my white blood cell count has dropped from 14K to 6K, which is still in the normal range.
-All of that is boring and doesn’t really matter to the average reader, but it’s good news knowing that a week without medication hasn’t allowed my leukemia to start breakdancing and throwing keg parties.
+My white blood cell count has dropped from 14K to 6K (which is still in the normal range.)
+It’s good knowing that a week without medication hasn’t prompted my leukemia to throwing keg parties.

-Secondly, I had an appointment with dental oncology at MDA to get clearance for a transplant.
+Part of the transplant process includes meeting with a dental oncologist at MDA.
 Getting dental clearance sounds weird, right?
-It is until you consider that I won’t have any disease fighting cells in my body on transplant day.
-If hidden bacterial infections were to pop up, it would make the process a lot more complicated than it has to be.
-So they screen beforehand.
-With four wisdom teeth, my mouth is a gold mine for any dentist looking to make a little money.
+It is, until you consider that a transplant means you won’t have any disease fighting cells in your body for some period of time.
+If hidden bacterial infections were to pop up in the mouth, it would make the BMT process a lot more complicated than it has to be, so they screen beforehand.
+With four wisdom teeth, my mouth is a dental gold mine.
 Luckily, they didn’t seem too concerned.

-Finally, my favorite part of the day occurred when I received a lumbar puncture, or spinal tap.
-They could really work on the procedure name because neither one sounds appealing.
-The procedure itself isn’t bad.
-In fact, It is way easier to endure than a bone marrow biopsy/aspiration.
-In fact, if you’ve had a baby, it’s much like an epidural.
-During the test, they put a needle in my spine to extract and measure the pressure of my spinal fluid, which allows them to measure the pressure inside of my genius brain (I try to use science terms).
-Because there was so much pressure and inflammation in my eyes, they had to make sure the vision problem wasn’t being exacerbated by something else.
+During the test, they put a needle in my spine to extract and measure the pressure of my spinal fluid.
+That allows them to measure the pressure inside of my genius brain (I try to use science terms).
+Because there was so much pressure and inflammation in my eyes, they had to make sure the vision problem wasn’t exacerbated by something else.

-One of the things that I learned yesterday was that Leukemia can get into the spinal cavity and travel up to the brain.
-This isn’t very common with Chronic forms of Leukemia so they weren’t too concerned that this was the case with me, but they wanted to check anyway.
-As a preemptive measure, they went ahead and injected a prophylactic dose of chemo into my spinal cavity.
-I hope this doesn’t turn me into a Gremlin.
+Yesterday I learned that leukemia can get into the spinal cavity and travel up to the brain.
+This isn’t very common with chronic leukemias so they weren’t too concerned that this was the case with me, but they wanted to check anyway.
+As a preemptive measure, they injected a prophylactic dose of chemo into my spinal cavity.
+I hope it doesn’t turn me into a gremlin.

-I was extremely tired all day from only being able to sleep for a few hours the night before, which eventually resulted in a very early bedtime (8:30pm), but I tried to make the most of Valentine’s Day for Katie.
-We took a lot of pictures, but one or two of them turned out.
-My eyes didn’t care much for the corporate holiday (eyes = keeping it real).
-After we left MDA, however, Katie and I went to eat dinner (thank you Mr. and Mrs. Narvarte), and spent some time walking that off in a nearby store.
-It wasn’t the most eventful Valentine’s Day ever, but it was one that we could both certainly appreciate.
+I was extremely tired from only a few hours sleep the night before but I tried to make the most of Valentine’s Day for Katie.
+After we left MDA, however, Katie and I went to eat dinner (thank you Mr. and Mrs. Narvarte), spent some time walking that off in a nearby store and took a lot of pictures.
+It wasn’t the most eventful Valentine’s Day ever, but it was one that we both appreciated.